Nonlinear wave propagation in large extra spatial dimensions and the blackbody thermal laws: Conclusions

-To conclude, we would like to remark that the situation studied along the work reproduces a nonphysical situation.
-It occurs because the spatial extra dimensions are assumed to be infinite.
-To be consistent with the observation, modern theories suggest that these spatial extra dimensions must be compactified up to a very small scale.
-We hope that the present work will stimulate further investigations on the issue.
+We also would like to remark that the configuration studied in this work seems to reproduce a nonstandard physical situation.
+It occurs because the spatial extra dimensions are assumed to be infinite, while modern theories suggest that these spatial extra dimensions must be compactified up to a very small scale.
+On the other hand, theoretical models only can be ruled out by experiments, which, at this point, is not the case.
+In addition, it is the first time, up to our knowledge, that nonlinear theories of electrodynamics are contemplated in a general formalism that depends on extra spacetime dimensions.
+Indeed, it can provide us with valuable information about some features of electromagnetism in this scenario.